-Primafruit is a specialist fruit importer to the UK market, based in Evesham, Worcestershire.
+Based in Evesham, Worcestershire, Primafruit is a specialist fruit importer to the UK market.

-The two short videos below have been produced by Mouton Citrus who farm in Citrusdal in the Western Cape of South Africa.
-Mouton as a company is extremely focussed on improving the lives of the people who work on their farms and the local community; as well as developing a structured plan using expert knowledge to have a positive impact on the local environment.
+In these two short videos, Mouton Citrus, who farm in Citrusdal in the Western Cape of South Africa, explain their focus on improving the lives of the people who work on their farms and the local community, and how they use expert knowledge to have a positive impact on the local environment.
 Primafruit is very proud to work closely with Mouton Citrus.

 Empowered people, Healthy Communities